sanderlegit/aider-gemini/README.md

 This project uses a `Makefile` to simplify the setup and common tasks.
 The `make install` command will:
 1. Create a Python virtual environment in `./.venv` using `uv`.
-2. Install all required dependencies (including Aider and Google Cloud libraries) specified in `pyproject.toml` into the virtual environment.
+2. Install all required dependencies (including Aider and Google Cloud libraries like the Vertex AI SDK) specified in `pyproject.toml` into the virtual environment.
+For more information on the SDK itself, see the [Vertex AI SDK documentation](https://cloud.google.com/vertex-ai/docs/start/install-sdk).

 Run the following command:
 ```bash